 - a.
 The frequency of classes offered through the year - b.
 The average number of attendees per class offered - c.
-Summary of pre/post test scores for each class
+Summary of pre/post test scores for each class - d.
+Analysis of program evaluation scores for all classes

 The IP is asked to provide content for a hybrid education program.
 This model is most often based on: